HRn9/Full-Stack-Article-Application/README.md

 ```

 ### `GET /api/articles/:id`
-Returns a specific article by ID with attachments, comments, and workspace info.
+Returns the latest version of an article with attachments, comments, versions list, and workspace info.

 **Response:**
 ```json